coinproof/DePIN-Index-Token/document.md

 Generated using ChatGPT and modifications made for future enhancements.
 This assignmnet sole aim to prove my understanding of the project that I could grab in 1 meeting with the tech lead Vetri and is not a representation of my skills and expertise.
-An index token with underlying DePIN tokens need more complex architecture and considerable time.
+An index token with underlying DePIN tokens needs more complex architecture and considerable time.
 This is only to highlight my understanding of solidity to create a PoC based on my understanding of the project.
 It is not to be considered the final product.

 **Project Title:** DePIN Index Token Smart Contract
 **Version:** 1.0